Evaluation Assurance Level: EAL6: Semi-formally verified design and tested

 high risk situations where the value of the protected assets justifies the additional costs.

 Green Hills Software's INTEGRITY-178B RTOS has been certified to EAL6 augmented.

+Huawei's HongMeng Kernel has been certified to EAL6 augmented.

 EAL7: Formally verified design and tested

 EAL7 is applicable to the development of security TOEs for application in extremely high risk situations and/or where the high value of the assets justifies the higher costs.

 Practical application of EAL7 is currently limited to TOEs with tightly focused security functionality that is amenable to extensive formal analysis.

 The ProvenCore OS, developed by ProvenRun, has been certified to EAL7 in 2019 by the ANSSI.
-The Tenix Interactive Link Data Diode Device, the Fox-IT Fox Data Diode (one-way data communications device) and the Arbit Cyber Defence Systems Data Diode 10GbE claimed to have been evaluated at EAL7 augmented (EAL7+).
+The Tenix Interactive Link Data Diode Device, the Sentyron Sentyron Data Diode (one-way data communications device) and the Arbit Cyber Defence Systems Data Diode 10GbE claimed to have been evaluated at EAL7 augmented (EAL7+).

 Implications of assurance levels

 Technically speaking, a higher EAL means nothing more, or less, than that the evaluation completed a more stringent set of quality assurance requirements.
 It is often assumed that a system that achieves a higher EAL will provide its security features more reliably (and the required third-party analysis and testing performed by security experts is reasonable evidence in this direction), but there is little or no published evidence to support that assumption.